yt-project/yt/doc/source/analyzing/analysis_modules/light_cone_generator.rst

  * **dynamic** (*bool*): If True, use dynamic load balancing to create the projections.
 Default: False.

-.. note:: As of verion 3.0, the halo mask and unique light cone functionality no longer exist.
+.. note:: As of :code:`yt-3.0`, the halo mask and unique light cone functionality no longer exist.
 These are still available in :code:`yt-2.x`.
 If you would like to use these features in :code:`yt-3.x`, help is needed to port them over.
 Contact the yt-users mailing list if you are interested in doing this.